marcuspramirez/password-generator/README.md

 This app was created to help users create a complex and sercure password instantly.

 ## Installation
-Type node index.js in the command line to start
+No installation required.
+Simply click generate password and watch the magic happen.

 ## Using the application
-After starting the app by typing node index.js the app will start by prompting the user with questions about their project.
-Those questions include: What is the title?
-What is your githun user name? etc.  If the question does not apply, simply leave the text blank and push enter.
-After all questions are answered, a readme file will populate in the file section on the left hand side.
+Click on the deployed link below to reach the home page.
+Once at the homepage, click the "Generate Password" button.
+After clicking the button, user will be prompted with five questions.
+Those questions relate to the password refeferences.
+For example, how many characters, uppper and lower case, etc.  After all questions have been answered, a randomized password will appear in the box.
+User may copy that password and use it where they please.

 ![](assets/readmescrrenshot.PNG)